Music industry facts can tell you a lot about how the business of music works and who’s making the money.

 Examining listening by play type, more than 61 percent of listeners prefer to listen to playlists created by themselves.
 Only 24 percent of listeners regularly listen to playlists created by the platform and only 15 percent do the same with playlists curated by someone else.

 Strong sales in the music industry are easier to achieve when they fall in line with these trends.
-Though there are exceptions to every rule and trend, using these facts to guide a release strategy or to plan out where you want to be in the music industry can be a big help in being successful.
+Though there are exceptions to every rule and trend, using these facts to guide a release strategy or to plan out where you want to be in the music industry can be a big help towards the likelihood of success.